Early Childhood Education Screening

 5. Personal-social

-The information is reviewed by the EC screening team.
+The EC screening team reviews the information.
 Following team review, an in-person screening would be a follow-up for children whose screening information indicated an area(s) of concern.
-In-person screenings are conducted by a team of District Educators and Specialists.
+A team of District Educators and Specialists conducts in-person screenings.

 1. Proof of Residency